Canadian Festival of Spoken Word: 2004 Canadian Spoken Wordlympics – Ottawa

 The inaugural festival, led by Darek Dawda and Oni Joseph, was held at the National Library and Archives in October 2004, and featured several poetry slams held in the evenings, with showcase events and open mics in the afternoons.
 Several poets from international locations such as France, the U.S., Germany, and the United Kingdom also participated in various facets of the festival.
-Showcases for women, Aboriginal peoples, urban poets, queer poets and youth were held, and there was a guerrilla reading on the front lawn of the Parliament buildings.
+Showcases for women, Aboriginal peoples, urban poets, queer poets and youth were held, and there was a guerrilla reading on the front lawn of the Parliament buildings.At this occasion the French speaking spoken Wordlympics was won by the French Poet Pilote le Hot who is organisating a world cup of poetry every year in Paris since then.

 The festival also honoured the poetic contributions of acclaimed African-Canadian poet and playwright George Elliott Clarke.

 Slam teams representing Toronto, Ottawa, Vancouver, Halifax and Winnipeg participated in the first team championship competition, with the Vancouver 1 team of Shane Koyczan, C.R.
 Avery, Barbara Adler and Brendan McLeod emerging victorious.
 Brendan McLeod and Drek Daa tied for the title of the individual slam competition champion, thereby becoming to date the only persons ever crowned Canadian Individual Slam Champions.

 At a meeting of city representatives held during the Wordlympics, Vancouver was selected as the site for the 2005 festival.
 However, the event was renamed the Canadian Festival of Spoken Word in its second year because of concerns about copyright conflict with the 2010 Winter Olympic Games.